jonathanffon/poppler-lcd-patch/README.md

 # poppler-lcd-patch

-PDF rendering library with sub-pixel engine.
+PDF rendering library with subpixel engine.

 The goal is to increase the apparent resolution of PDF content on LCD laptop.

 ## Features
-- Embed sub-pixel rendering into Cairo font engine of `poppler` and `poppler-glib`.
+- Embed subpixel rendering into Cairo font engine of `poppler` and `poppler-glib`.
 Add Cairo backend to `poppler-qt5`.
-- Grant sub-pixel smoothing ability to poppler-based PDF viewers, such as Evince, Okular and TeXstudio, without contaminating their source code.
+- Grant subpixel smoothing ability to poppler-based PDF viewers, such as Evince, Okular and TeXstudio, without contaminating their source code.

 ## Install from Arch Linux